In Exercises 55–60, find the indicated probabilities and interpre... | Channels for Pearson+

 1

-Identify the key components of the problem: the sample size (n = 6), the population mean (μ), the population standard deviation (σ), and the threshold value (11.1 picomoles per liter).
-These values should be referenced from Exercise 34.
+Identify the key information from the problem: the population mean (μ), the population standard deviation (σ), the sample size (n), and the value of interest (5900 MMT CO2 eq).
+These values should be referenced from Exercise 33.

 Determine the sampling distribution of the sample mean.
-The mean of the sampling distribution is the same as the population mean (μ), and the standard deviation of the sampling distribution (standard error) is calculated as σ/√n, where n is the sample size.
+The mean of the sampling distribution is the same as the population mean (μ), and the standard error (SE) is calculated as SE = σ / √n, where σ is the population standard deviation and n is the sample size.

-Standardize the threshold value (11.1) to a z-score using the formula: z = (X̄ - μ) / (σ/√n), where X̄ is the threshold value, μ is the population mean, and σ/√n is the standard error.
+Standardize the value of interest (5900 MMT CO2 eq) to a z-score using the formula: z = (X̄ - μ) / SE, where X̄ is the sample mean (5900), μ is the population mean, and SE is the standard error.

-Use the standard normal distribution table (or a statistical software) to find the probability corresponding to the calculated z-score.
-Since the problem asks for the probability that the mean is more than 11.1, calculate the area to the right of the z-score (1 - cumulative probability).
+Use the z-score to find the probability that the sample mean is greater than 5900.
+This can be done by looking up the z-score in a standard normal distribution table or using statistical software to find the area to the right of the z-score.

-Compare the result with the probabilities calculated in Exercise 34 to interpret how the sample size affects the probability.
-Larger sample sizes typically result in smaller standard errors, which can influence the probabilities.
+Compare the calculated probability with the results from Exercise 33 to interpret how the probability changes when considering the sample mean instead of individual values.

 Verified video answer for a similar problem: